isc-projects/bind9/doc/arm/reference.rst

 .. _forwarders:

 .. namedconf:statement:: forwarders
+   :tags: query
+   :short: Defines one or more hosts to which queries are forwarded.

    This specifies a list of IP addresses to which queries are forwarded.
 The default is the empty list (no forwarding).
 Each address in the list can be